 - 1. Fixed margins for adverse deviations (MfAD) will be used subject to a minimum of: - a.
 Interest: +l-10% of discount rate - b.
 Expense: 10% of best estimate expenses - c.
 Other assumptions including but not limited to mortality, morbidity, lapse and conversion: +1-10% of best estimate assumptions - 2.
 For mortality and lapse assumptions, the sign (positive or negative) of MfAD should be tested per group of products at the time of valuation.
 MfAD will have the same sign for all durations per group of products.
 The product grouping shall be whole life, endowment and term. - 3.
 For interest assumption, the sign (positive or negative) of MfAD should be tested on aggregate basis. - 4.
 The MfAD on expenses will be on expense components that are exposed to uncertainty.
 The commissions payable to agents/distributors and taxes may not be subject to MfAD. - 5.
-The provision for adverse deviation or the additional reserves due to the MfAD for each component (i.e., expense, mortality/morbidity, lapse, interest) must be non-negative. - 6.
-Any change in the level of MfAD used must be justified.
+The provision for adverse deviation or the additional reserves due to the MfAD for each component (i.e., expense, mortality/morbidity, lapse, interest) must be non-negative.

+6. Any change in the level of MfAD used must be justified.

-The above ICL will become effective December 31, 2015.
+The above ICL will become effective on June 30, 2016 with a transition cut-off date as at January 1, 2016.
 The Company is currently assessing the impact of the standard.